 Just like an air handler runs with an AC, an air handler works in tandem with your heat pump.
 Heat pumps are used to control your comfort by transferring heat, rather than creating it, and the air handler helps move all that heated or cooled air.

 Air handler vs blower

 Air handlers are not blowers.
-This puzzles some of our customers, but it's not too hard to understand and we're happy to explain the difference.
+This confuses some of our customers, but it's not too hard to understand and we're happy to explain the difference.
 An air handler contains the blower, and several other parts in the unit.
 You may have dampers, filters, mixing chambers and more in an air handler.
 The blower is just one component of many.

 Here’s what you ought to know about air handlers: if you’re looking for a conventional furnace or air conditioner, you’ll more than likely never need to know what an air handler is because it’s possible you won’t need one.
-However, if you’re looking for an electric heat pump, it’s helpful to know that an air handler will likely be a part of your home’s HVAC system.
+However, if you’re searching for an electric heat pump, it’s helpful to know that an air handler will likely be a part of your home’s HVAC system.

 Air Handler vs. Furnace

-The warm air inside your home is drawn into the system through return ducts and then go over a refrigerant coil.
+The warm air inside your home is drawn into the system through return ducts and then passes across a refrigerant coil.
 As the warm air is blown across the cooled coil, heat is removed.
 Refrigerant lines then carry the heat outside.
 Now you’re left with cool, comfortable indoor air that you can enjoy on the hottest of days.
 And that’s pretty much it.
 Sure, the equipment is more intricate than that, but the process itself is easy to break down and comprehend.